JoeyStanley/real/_posts/2020-02-11-futurevisions-my-first-r-package.md

 ### Note on color selection

-This is not a rigorous samping of colors.
-I picked a few colors from each poster that I felt were represtentative.
+This is not a rigorous sampling of colors.
+I picked a few colors from each poster that I felt were representative.
 They may not necessarily be colorblind-friendly.
 When using these palettes in data visualization, take care to ensure that your data is not misrepresented.

 ## List of palettes